-The amounts shown represent the portion of the agency's allocation of funds that supported the costs of the training and overseas research activities that were included in some of the projects funded through these programs in previous fiscal years but were conducted during the reported fiscal year.
+Similarly, there is no separate appropriation for the other programs included in this report.
+The amounts shown represent the portion of the agency's allocation of funds that supported the costs of the training and overseas activities included in some of the projects funded through these programs in previous fiscal years but conducted during the fiscal year on which the report focuses.

-Total USG Agency Interagency Foreign Private Private Sector Int'l Total Total Funding Appropriation Transfers Governments Sector (U.S.) (Foreign) Orgs Funding Participants s \$0 \$0 \$0 Not Tracked Not Tracked Not Tracked Not Tracked \$0 278
+Total USG Agency Interagency Foreign Private Private Sector Int'l Total Total Funding Appropriation Transfers Governments Sector (U.S.) (Foreign) Orgs Funding Participants \$0 \$0 \$0 Not Tracked Not Tracked Not Tracked Not Tracked \$0